Overview 2024

 Entry requirements

-APPLICATION SUBMISSION DEADLINE: Please note the closing time and date for receipt of applications for first-round offers is 11:59PM (AEDST) Thursday 30th November 2023.
-Applications submitted after this date will only be assessed and offers made if places remain.
+APPLICATION SUBMISSION DEADLINE: Please note the closing time and date for receipt of second round applications for 2025 (Semester 2 commencement) is 11:59PM (AEDT) Friday 31st January 2025.

 - one unit (12.5 credit points or equivalent) of human anatomy, including detailed head, neck and thorax anatomy